Hosting and bandwidth provided by MacAce.net.

 Other connectivity is different.
 The 15-Inch and 17-Inch models have an independent audio line in minijack (digital/analog) and an independent audio line out/headphone minijack (digital/analog).
 The 13-Inch models instead have a single "audio in/out" port.
 The 13-Inch and 15-Inch models have an SD card slot, whereas the 17-Inch has an ExpressCard/34 expansion slot instead.
 The 17-Inch model also has three USB 2.0 ports and the 13-Inch and 15-Inch models only have two.

-Externally, the "Early 2011" line unfortunately uses the same model numbers as several earlier MacBook Pro models and EMC numbers are not listed externally at all, so they only can be externally differentiated by the last four characters of the serial number courtesy of EveryMac.com's Ultimate Mac Lookup feature.
+Externally, the "Early 2011" line unfortunately uses the same model numbers as several earlier MacBook Pro models and EMC numbers are not listed externally at all, so they only can be externally differentiated by the serial number courtesy of EveryMac.com's Ultimate Mac Lookup feature.